|Lightship New Bedford LV 114/WAL 536, MA|

 LV 114 was built by Albina Iron Works of Portland, Oregon, at a contract price of $228,121.
 After her launching, the lightship left Portland on August 5, 1930 and arrived at her first station, Fire Island, New York, on September 20.
 The journey covered 5,892 miles and included layovers at San Francisco, San Pedro, Balboa (the Pacific entrance to the Panama Canal), Navassa, Charleston, and Portsmouth.

-Following the war, buoys were deemed sufficient for the Fire Island station, and LV 114 was assigned to Diamond Shoals, roughly fifteen miles offshore from Cape Hatteras, NC.
+Following the war, buoys were deemed sufficient for Fire Island Station, and LV 114 was assigned to Diamond Shoals, roughly fifteen miles offshore from Cape Hatteras, North Carolina.
 During World War I, a German U-Boat sunk LV 71 at this station after the crew of the lightship was allowed to abandon ship.

-The Coast Guard had plans to use LV 114 as a mobile museum, but when this used failed to materialize, the lightship was awarded to the city of New Bedford in 1975.
-The following year, the lightship underwent a makeover and starred in the city's Bicentennial Celebration, but after that, little was done to preserve or promote the vessel.
-Long neglected, the lightship rolled over and sunk at its pier May 31, 2006, when an open port window allowed the ship to flood during a heavy thunderstorm.
+The Coast Guard had plans to use LV 114 as a mobile museum, but when this use failed to materialize, the lightship was awarded to the city of New Bedford in 1975.
+The following year, the lightship underwent a makeover and starred in the city’s bicentennial celebration, but after that, little was done to preserve or promote the vessel.
+Long neglected, the lightship rolled over and sunk at its pier on May 31, 2006, when an open port window allowed the ship to flood during a heavy thunderstorm.
 The City of New Bedford paid $212,000 for Sea Roy Enterprises to right the ship and another company to clean it.

-In late June of 2007, a giant mechanical claw tore through the hull of the Lightship New Bedford, starting the multi-day task of dismantling the vessel.
-Workers used blowtorches to help separate the shredded lightship into heaps of steel, brass, and aluminum parts, which will sold to various salvage yards.
+In late June 2007, a giant mechanical claw tore through the hull of Lightship New Bedford, starting the multi-day task of dismantling the vessel.
+Workers used blowtorches to help separate the shredded lightship into heaps of steel, brass, and aluminum parts, which were sold to various salvage yards.

-New Bedford has not lost all of its lightship history as it will always be home to the U.S. Lightship Memorial, erected to honor those sailors lost on the Vineyard Sound Lightship (LV 73) when it went down off Cuttyhunk Island in the hurricane of 1944.
+New Bedford has not lost all of its lightship history as it will always be home to the U.S. Lightship Memorial, erected to honor those sailors lost on the Vineyard Sound Lightship (LV 73) when it went down off Cuttyhunk Island in Great Atlantic Hurricane of 1944.
 Edgar Sevigny, captain of the lightship, was a resident of New Bedford, and his daughter, Marie Sevigny Callihan, helped unveil the memorial in 1999.
-The memorial features the bronze fog bell recovered from LV 73 in 1963 and also has plaques on its base to recognize sailors lost aboard the Cross Rip Lightship (LV-6) in 1918 and the Nantucket Shoals Lightship (LV-117) in 1934.
-A white marble cenotaph, inscribed with the names of the five New Bedford men who lost their lives with the sinking of the Nantucket Lightships, was dedicated at New Bedford on May 15, 1935, the first anniversary of the tragedy, by a group of New Bedford residents known as the "Nantucket Memorial Committee."
+The memorial features the bronze fog bell recovered from LV 73 in 1963 and also has plaques on its base to recognize sailors lost aboard Cross Rip Lightship (LV-6) when it sank in 1918 and Nantucket Shoals Lightship (LV-117) when it was rammed by the S.S.
+Olympic in 1934.
+A white marble cenotaph, inscribed with the names of the five New Bedford men who lost their lives with the sinking of Nantucket Shoals Lightship, was dedicated at New Bedford on May 15, 1935, the first anniversary of the tragedy, by a group of New Bedford residents known as the “Nantucket Memorial Committee.”